pandas-dev/pandas/doc/source/groupby.rst

 Taking the nth row of each group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To select from a DataFrame or Series the nth item, use the nth method.
-This is a reduction method, and will return a single row (or no row) per group if you pass an int for n:
+To select from a DataFrame or Series the nth item, use
+:meth:`~pd.core.groupby.DataFrameGroupBy.nth`.
+This is a reduction method, and
+will return a single row (or no row) per group if you pass an int for n:

 .. ipython:: python